 - Car Loading

-The size of the trailer is normally 2 dimensional.
+The size of race trailers is normally 2 dimensional.
 The maximum width for any vehicles in the United States is 102″.
 Most race trailers are 102″ wide therefore the two dimensions that need consideration are the height and the length.

-The trailer must be able to accommodate the height of any type of vehicle.
+trailer must be able to accommodate the height of any type of vehicle, in this case we are writing on race car trailers.
 Normally race cars are lower to the ground and not very tall.
 A race trailer can be configured to be a Stacker Trailer which allows cars to be on two levels in the trailer.
-In this case the trailer must be tall enought to load two cars plus some buffer space in between the roof of one car and the trailers of another.
-Standard height for a race trailer is normally 6’6″.
+In this case the trailer must be tall enough to load two cars plus some buffer space in between the roof of one car and the trailers of another.
+Standard interior height for a race trailer is normally 6’6″.
 If any person that will be in the trailer is taller than 6’6″ the trailer height should be expanded.
 Trailers that are taller naturally feel bigger, because the are, this gives a better feeling in a living quarters.
 If the trailer is being used for another purpose you should also consider the height of anything being loaded.
 An 11′ interior is normally the maximum height.
 Finally consider the ramp door height.
-If you attempt to haul a car that is taller than normal ensure the ramp door will accommodate the vehicle.

 - Air Compressor